 Size: Pomchi will tend to weight anywhere from 2-10 lbs.

 Proportion: The Pomchi is a square breed with a short back.
-These proportions are measured from the prosternum to the point of buttocks, and from the highest point of the withers to the ground.
+These proportions are measured from the prosternum to the buttocks and from the highest point of the withers to the ground.

 Substance: The Substance of Pomchi is Sturdy, medium-boned.

-Head is a rounded wedge.
-The round head has a delicate face with an elegantly pointed muzzle and a dainty black nose.
+The Head is a rounded wedge.
+The round Head has a delicate face with an elegantly pointed muzzle and a dainty black nose.